top of page

 You do not need a “perfect” dog to join.
 Training is supportive, ethical, and based on modern, science-led methods.
 Progress is celebrated, no matter how small.

-Due to the indoor setting and close proximity to other dogs, Canine Club is not suitable for dogs with reactivity towards people or other dogs.
+Due to the indoor setting and close proximity to other dogs, Teenage Training is not suitable for dogs with reactivity towards people or other dogs.
 These dogs are best supported through one-to-one training, where their individual needs can be addressed safely and effectively.

 Pricing & Booking